curusarn/command-line-tools-tips/README.md

 ## Minimize the number of dependencies

 Do you plan to distribute your tool outside of standard package management?
 If so then the fewer dependencies the better.
 Can you bundle something with the tool instead of depending on it?
-Do it (at least as a fallback).
+Consider doing so.

 Choose the right language for the job; Go compiles into statically linked binaries without dependencies.
 In contrast, bash has little builtin functionality and relies on various programs that might not be available on all systems.